 A sibling in need of a stem cells donor may be able to use your baby's cord blood.
 Treatments using cord blood from a family member are about twice as successful as those from a non-relative.
 Possible uses include:

+Collecting cord blood is safe, painless and will not interfere with your birth plan or your bonding time with your new baby.
 After your baby is born the umbilical cord will be clamped and cut.
 Using ViaCord's collection kit, your medical professional will insert a needle into the umbilical cord and let the remaining blood drain into our collection bag.

 When the collection is complete, we send a courier to your location to pick up your collection kit and transport it to ViaCord’s Processing Lab.
 Once at our lab, ViaCord lab specialists get to work processing the cord blood to get you the highest volume and quality of stem cells possible.

 Learn more about ViaCord's processing and storage methods

 How Does Cord Blood and Cord Tissue Banking Work?

 We’ve developed our process to make baking your baby’s cord blood and tissue as easy and convenient as possible.
 Everything your medical professional needs to perform the collection is included in your ViaCord collection kit.
 Here’s how it works:

 Enroll with ViaCord in minutes online or by calling 866-668-4895